fadeaway-ai/.github/profile/README.md

 # Fadeaway

-A full-stack framework for building new experiences powered by large language models.
+A teachable browser built for teams.

+Interested in the intersection of web browsers and language models?
+[Get in touch](dev@fadeaway.com)!